US women back in gold medal game with 5-0 win over Finland

-The Americans are back in the gold medal game for a third straight Olympics, and they will play the winner of the other semifinal between Canada and the ”Olympic Athletes from Russia” on Thursday, looking to win their first gold since 1998 when women’s hockey debuted in the Olympics.
+The Americans are back in the title game for a third straight Olympics, and they will play the winner of the other semifinal between Canada and the ”Olympic Athletes from Russia” on Thursday, looking to win their first gold since 1998 when women’s hockey debuted in the Olympics.

+”It’s honestly a dream come true,” U.S. forward Hilary Knight said. ”This is the world’s biggest stage.
+This is the game that you want.
+This is the game we’ve been dreaming of and to have another opportunity to get back here, it’s huge.”

+Knight is among the 10 Olympians on the roster who played – and lost – gold to Canada in 2010 in Vancouver and again in 2014 at Sochi.

 Finland remains winless now in eight games against the Americans at the Olympics.
 The Finns, ranked third in the world last year, will try to take home the bronze medal for the first time since 2010.